Igor-Losev/deadem/README.md

 | `ENTITY_PACKET`   | `pre` / `post` | (demoPacket: [DemoPacket](./packages/lib/src/data/DemoPacket.js), messagePacket: [MessagePacket](./packages/lib/src/data/MessagePacket.js), events: Array<[EntityMutationEvent](./packages/lib/src/data/entity/EntityMutationEvent.js)>) => void |

 > ❗ **Important**
 >
-> Interceptors hooks are **blocking** — the internal packet analyzer waits for hooks to complete before moving forward.
+> Interceptor hooks are **not blocking** — the parser does not `await` async callbacks.
+If you pass an `async` function, it will be invoked but its returned promise will not be awaited, so async work runs concurrently with the parser.
+Use **synchronous** interceptors if you need data to be captured before the parser moves to the next packet.

 ## Configuration